RepairNow/RepairNow/README.md

 ### Run project - DEV
 <br>
-To run all projects in DEV environment:
+To run all projects in DEV environment (local without docker) :
 <br><br>

-At the root of the repo :
+At the root of the repo ... :
 <br><br>

-1 - Launch postgres database (docker container):
+1 - Launch local postgres database (docker container):
 ```
-docker compose up -f docker-compose-bdd.yml
+docker compose -f docker-compose-bdd.yml up -d
 ```

 2 - Install dependencies in all projects